learnbyexample/cli-computing/cli_computing.md

 ## column

-The `column` command is a nifty tool to align input data column wise.
+The `column` command is a nifty tool to align the input data column wise.
 By default, whitespace is used as the input delimiter.
 Space character is used to align the output columns, so whitespace characters like tab will get converted to spaces.

 ```bash
 $ printf 'one two three\nfour five six\nseven eight nine\n'